An Introduction to Spiritual Gifts

 By Ken Sloane

-Spiritual gifts are attributes given to Christian believers for the building up of the whole body of Christ.
+Spiritual gifts are just that – gifts, given to Christian believers for the building up of the whole body of Christ.
 Ephesians 4:11-13 (NRSV) says, “The gifts he gave were that some would be apostles, some prophets, some evangelists, some pastors and teachers, to equip the saints for the work of ministry, for building up the body of Christ, until all of us come to the unity of the faith and of the knowledge of the Son of God, to maturity, to the measure of the full stature of Christ.”

 Spiritual gifts are not talents or skills.
 “These fruits and gifts are not of our own achievement.
 They and others are the outgrowth of the Spirit's work in us, by grace, through our faith in Jesus the Christ.
 And they are not given for personal gain.
 Through these fruits and gifts, the Holy Spirit empowers us for ministry in the world” (United Methodist Member's Handbook, Revised by George Koehler [Discipleship Resources, 2006], 84-85).